 The ability of each method to reconstruct seasonal weather anomalies varies greatly with location.
-To assess this, we calculate for each gridpoint the correlation coefficient between the time series of seasonal reconstructed anomalies and that of the actual anomalies from the ERA-interim reanalysis.
-Figure 6 shows the spatial distribution of this correlation coefficient over Europe for precipitation (left column) and temperature (right column); regions are masked with white dots when the correlation coefficient is below 0.5.
+To assess this, we calculate for each grid point the correlation coefficient between the time series of seasonal reconstructed anomalies and that of the actual anomalies from the ERA-Interim reanalysis.
+Figure 6 shows the spatial distribution of this correlation coefficient over Europe for precipitation (Fig. 6a, c and e) and temperature (Fig. 6b, d and f); regions are masked with white dots when the correlation coefficient is below 0.5.
 The spatial structure of correlations for temperature is much smoother than that for precipitation; this is consistent with smoother variations in temperature fields relative to precipitation, which varies at much smaller spatial scales.
 For the reconstructions based on jet clusters, precipitation agrees better (higher correlations) with observations than temperature, in particular in regions of high topography.
 In these regions it is likely that precipitation depends more uniquely on circulation than does temperature, as temperature can be affected by other mechanisms including cloud cover and land surface feedbacks.
 The correlation coefficients for wind are much higher than those of precipitation and temperature for all classifications (Fig. S3).